0x09/dspfun/motion/README.md

 3D coordinates can take 0 to represent their parent's size.

-Beware that the default block size will be the dimensions of the input.
-For all but the smallest videos this will consume a massive amount of memory.
-To operate on a full-frame basis instead, use -b0x0x1
+motion defaults to a block size of one frame (-b0x0x1).
+To transform the entire input as a 3D volume use `-b 0x0x0`, but note that the full dimensions of the input must fit into memory.

 Refer to the FFmpeg documentation for colorspace, format, encoder, and enc/decopts.